timvieira/bubs-parser/java/tools/README.txt

 The BUBS parser supports threading at several levels.
 Sentence-level threading assigns each sentence of the input to a separate thread as one becomes available).
 The number of threads is controlled by the '-xt <count>' option.
-In general, you want to use the same number of threads as CPU cores (or slightly lower, to reserve some CPU capacity for OS or other simultaneous tasks).
+In general, if threading only at the sentence level, you want to use the same number of threads as CPU cores (or slightly lower, to reserve some CPU capacity for OS or other simultaneous tasks).

 Cell-level and grammar-level threading are also supported.
 Cell-level threading assigns the processing of individual chart cells to threads